 If you own your home and the market value exceeds your mortgage, consider selling it, repaying debt, and starting over.
 Next, rent and save at least 20% down payment to buy a home.
-If your mortgage is more than the market value of the home, work with your financial institution to get help, don’t walk away.
+If your mortgage is more than the market value of the home, work with your financial firm to get help, don’t walk away.

 Sacrificial living can be lonely.
 Consider joining an accountability group, Bible study group, or other small group.
-Accept your condition; don’t grumble.
+Accept your condition.
+Don’t grumble.
 This is an opportunity to learn, grow, and later to help someone in your current position.
 Keep a journal to record progress, challenges, and set backs.

 Time spent in this phase will depend on your attitude, commitment to it, and your indebtedness.
 Living here will be inconvenient and challenging because you must sacrifice and forego conveniences.

 When the fridge, washing machine, or other appliance breaks, you can’t spend to fix or replace it.
 Your mantra must be: I cannot afford more debt; I am at my limit.
 I must be patient, humble, creative.